bob-dinger/Texas_Indicators/education/Percent of annual graduates demonstrating college career or military readiness/report.md

 ### Notes:
 Associated variable from TAPR is from SGRAD1 Table, variable is SA0GP19R = District 2019 College, Career, & Military Ready Graduates: All Students Rate

+Strategic Framework is updating to use this metric instead of the previous calculation of college ready.

 ### Indicator Page